seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 33</h2>

 I learned how to comment my JavaScript code, declared JavaScript variables, sorted values with the Assignment Operator, and initalized variables with the Assignment Operator. #100DaysOfCode

+<h2>Day 34</h2>

+In JavaScript, I learned about escaping literal quotes in strings, quoting strings with single quotes, how to escape sequences in strings, and concatenating strings with the Plus Operator. #100DaysOfCode